-This Secret Ingredient Makes the Fluffiest Pancakes Ever
+This Secret Ingredient For the Fluffiest Pancakes Ever

 Newsflash: It’s mayonnaise!

 Grossed out?
 Don’t be.
 At its most basic level, this common condiment is made up of vinegar, eggs, and oil (plus a small amount of an emulsifier such as mustard).
 There’s nothing scary about these ingredients, right?
 You’ll find them individually or together as mayo, in many baked goods.
 But we bet you didn’t know that you can use mayo as a secret ingredient in soft, super fluffy pancakes, too.

 When it comes to baking science, vinegar is actually the most important part of mayonnaise.
 An acid, vinegar reacts with baking soda to kick off the production of carbon dioxide, which gives the batter a lift as it bakes.
 The acidity also causes the flour’s proteins to gently unravel, producing a tender cake that is fluffy and moist.